Raclett3/sudoku-solver/README.md

 x 9 x x x x 4 x x
 ```

+The size should be NxN, where N is a square number.

 ## How does this solve Sudoku?

 Brute-force.
 This tries placing every possible number.